arialdomartini/oh-my-git/README.md

 to the bash startup file (`~/.profile` on Mac, `~/.bashrc` on Linux)

-If you prefer to keep oh-my-git repository in a different directory, just modify the startup file according to the chosen position
+If you prefer to keep oh-my-git repository in a different directory, just modify the startup file accordingly to the chosen position

     source /wherever-you-want/oh-my-git/prompt.sh